hidirektor/ondergrup-launcher/README.md

 ## Usage

 There's two steps to you must follow.
-- [x] Download the latest version of Önder Launcher
+- [x] Download the latest version of Canicula Launcher
 - [x] And then just double click it :))

 [Releases Page](https://github.com/hidirektor/ondergrup-launcher/releases)